Lots of fun talking to veteran musician Stevie Tombstone about his career, his new music, his live shows, and of course we play some of his tunes.

-Listen to and follow Admiral Radio at these sites-
+Listen to and follow Stevie at these places

 All music used by permission

 Stevie Tombstone is a quintessential troubadour, a veteran musician who crafts powerful folk songs tinged with classic country and vintage blues influences.

 There are many different species of the Music Artist.
 Various combinations of singers, songwriters and entertainers.
 But it’s the ones that wear their art that get to us the most.
 The ones that don’t know how not to tell the truth in their music and reveal the raw and ragged triumphs that in the end are more beautiful because of the honesty of the struggle.
 These are the Artists that get in our bones and shake loose our demons by slaying their own with chords and words.
 Artists like Johnny Cash, Janis Joplin…and Stevie Tombstone."
 Outlaw Magazine

 After a chance meeting with Roy Acuff, Stevie (then a young man) was certain he would always be a musician.
 Georgia born relation of the legendary fiddler, Clayton McMichen, Stevie immersed himself in the world of rock and the underground music scene of the 80s in Atlanta, but never lost the twang of his childhood.
 Almost three decades later he has become an accomplished performer, songwriter and guitarist, as well as an integral the Atlanta and Austin Music Scenes at various points in time.
 He now hangs his hat in Western North Carolina.